Yelp/Tron/docs/services.rst

 **node**
     Reference to the node or pool to service the job in.
 If a pool, instances are started by round robin scheduling of the nodes in the pool.
+This is an alias to an anchor specified in **nodes**.

 **pid_file**
     File to write one service instance's pid to.
 This will typically include